 - Senior: 9 – 12 years

-Students enter the BIEC usually as a phase one EAL/D learner and exit the unit having completed phase two.
+Students enter the IEC usually as a Phase one EAL/D learner and exit the unit having completed Phase two.

 Specialist teachers at Beaconsfield school provide further enrichment through specialist subjects for all students.
 The subject areas may include Health and Physical Education, Visual Arts, Performing Arts, Science and Technology.

-The programs in the BIEC are informed by WA Department of Education curriculum documents and the EAL/D Progress Map.
-The skilled teachers of the BIEC teach the language of all subject areas through the age-appropriate content used for all students in WA.
+The programs in the IEC are informed by WA Department of Education curriculum documents and the EAL/D Progress Map.
+The skilled teachers of the IEC teach the language of all subject areas through the age-appropriate content used for all students in WA.
 Students develop their English vocabulary at the same time as they are exposed to familiar or new concepts across the curriculum.